GadekarPooja/Elevate-Lab-Task8/README.md

 3.Top 5 Sales by Region – Pie Chart

 This pie chart shows the top 5 highest revenue regions.Each slice represents a region’s percentage share in total sales.

  Easy to compare regional sales visually.
 Helps focus on key markets contributing maximum sales.Gives a quick snapshot of regional revenue distribution.

-4. Sales vs Profit – Clustered Chart
+4. Sales vs Profit – Scatter Chart

 This chart compares Sales and Profit for each category: